-19844Directs DPA to establish rules regarding cash compensation and compensating time off.

-19845 Authorizes the department to provide overtime payments as prescribed by the Fair Labor Standards Act to State employees, notwithstanding any other 19848 provision in the Government Code.
-19040 Permits the granting of compensating time off in lieu of cash compensation within twelve (12) calendar months after overtime worked.
+11. Workweek 19851 Sets forty (40) hour workweek and eight (8) hour day.
+19843 Directs the DPA to establish and adjust workweek groups.
+12. Overtime 19844 Directs DPA to establish rules regarding cash compensation and compensating time off.
+19845 Authorizes the department to provide overtime payments as prescribed by the Fair Labor Standards Act to State employees, notwithstanding any other provision in the Government Code.
+19848 Permits the granting of compensating time off in lieu of cash compensation within twelve (12) calendar months after overtime worked.
 19849 Requires DPA to adopt rules governing overtime and the appointing power to administer and enforce them.
-19849.4 Provides for expenses as limited by the department for overtime work and travel when the employee is working at his or her headquarters.
+19849.4 Provides for expenses as limited by the department for overtime work and travel when the employee is working at his/her headquarters.
 19863 Allows use of accumulated compensable overtime while on temporary disability (due to work-incurred injury) to augment paycheck.

-14. Callback Time

-19849.1 Allows DPA to set rules and standards for callback time based on prevailing practices and the needs of State service.

-15. Deferred Compensation

-19993 Allows employees to deduct a portion of their salary to participate in a deferred compensation plan.

-16. Relocation Expenses

-19841 Provides relocation expenses for involuntary transfer or promotion requiring a change in residence.

-17. Travel Expenses

-19820 Provides reimbursement of travel expenses for officers and employees of the State on State business.
-10000 Drovides reimburgement to State for bousing

-19822 Provides reimbursement to State for housing, maintenance and other services provided to employees.

-18. Unpaid Leaves of Absence
+13. Callback Time 19849.1 Allows DPA to set rules and standards for callback time based on prevailing practices and the needs of State service.
+14. Deferred Compensation 19993 Allows employees to deduct a portion of their salary to participate in a deferred compensation plan.
+15. Relocation Expenses 19841 Provides relocation expenses for involuntary transfer or promotion requiring a change in residence.
+23 BU 7 01-03 16.
+Travel Expenses 19820 Provides reimbursement of travel expenses for officers and employees of the State on State business.
+19822 Provides reimbursement to the State for housing, maintenance and other services provided to employees.
+17. Unpaid Leaves of Absence 19991.1 Allows the appointing power to grant a one (1) year leave of absence; assures the employee a right of return.
+19991.2 Allows the appointing power to grant a two (2) year leave for service in a technical cooperation program.
+19991.3 Jury duty.

-- 19991.1 Allows the appointing power to grant a one (1) year leave of absence; assures the employee a right of return. - Allows the appointing power to grant a two (2) year leave for service in a technical cooperation program.Jury duty. - 19991.4 Provides that absence of an employee for workincurred compensable injury or disease is considered as continuous service for purposes of salary adjustments, sick leave, vacation or seniority. - 19991.6 Provides one (1) year of pregnancy leave or less as required by a permanent female employee.
+19991.4 Provides that absence of an employee for work-incurred compensable injury or disease is considered as continuous service for purposes of salary adjustments, sick leave, vacation or seniority.
+19991.6 Provides one (1) year of pregnancy leave or less as required by a permanent female employee.